 - B. Repeat the course during the regular school year.
 The student must receive a D or higher in the same course to receive full credit for the course. - 3.
-A student may earn a maximum of 5 credits for a 5 credit course, 6 credits for a 6 credit course and 2.5 credits for a 2.5 credit course.
-Note: Students who have not earned sufficient credit for upper-classman standing may not be advanced to the next grade.
+A student may earn a maximum of 5 credits for a 5 credit course, 6 credits for a 6 credit course, 2.5 credits for a 2.5 credit course, and 1.25 credits for a 1.25 credit course.
+Note: Students who have not earned sufficient credit for standing may not be advanced to the next grade.